Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 #### O-TXID

 It is short for Omnize-UTXO transaction ID and is generated according to the input O-UTXO indexes.
-It is RECOMMENDED to generate O-TXID as following
+O-TXID MAY be generated as following

 ```js
 keccak256(CONCAT(BYTES(inputs[0].txid, inputs[0].index, BYTES(inputs[0].amount),...))